Sant'Andrea degli Scozzesi: History

 The Scottish National Church had been Sant'Andrea delle Fratte until the Reformation, when in 1585 Pope Sixtus V assigned it to the Minim friars of Saint Francis of Paola.
 In around 1592 Pope Clement VIII purchased the palace of Florentine Cosmo in order to build the church of S.Andrea e S.Margherita regina.
 In addition, the Pope founded a college and hospice constructed for the Scottish expatriate community in Rome fleeing religious persecution, especially for those intended for priesthood.
 In 1604, these institutions were relocated to the Via Felice (now the Via delle Quattro Fontane).
 In 1615, Pope Paul V gave the hospice and the Scots College to the Jesuits.
 The rebuilding of the church itself was completed by 1646, aside from decoration, and formally dedicated to Saint Andrew alone.
 One side altar was dedicated to Saint Margaret.

 At the Suppression of the Society of Jesus in 1773, the church came under the administration of the Italian secular clergy and was closed during the French occupation of Rome in the late 18th century.
 In 1820, activity resumed at the college, but under the charge of Scottish secular clergy.
 During the absence of the Scots the church had become occupied by a Roman confraternity who refused to leave.
 The confraternity finally vacated the church building in September 1847 upon petition by the college to Pope Pius IX.
 The church was formally reopened following renovations on Saint Andrew's Day 1847 with High Mass being sung by John Henry Newman, a future saint.

 The adjacent college was reconstructed in 1869 by Luigi Poletti.
 In 1959 Queen Elizabeth The Queen Mother visited the church.
-The college was abandoned in 1962 for more suitable premises and was incorporated into a bank (Cassa di Risparmio delle Province Lombarde), and actually is the roman office of ADVANT Nctm law firm.
+The college was abandoned in 1962 for more suitable premises and was incorporated into a bank (Cassa di Risparmio delle Province Lombarde), and later into the Roman office of the ADVANT NCTM law firm.
 A proviso was made that the church would remain accessible to staff and students of the Scots College.
 The church was formally deconsecrated by decree of the Cardinal Vicar of Rome on 1 June 2004.